sublee/subl.ee/docs/resume.md

 ---------------

 Software Engineer {: .label }
-[Kakao Brain][kakao-brain], 2018--
+[Kakao Brain][kakaobrain], 2018--
 :   A deep learning artificial intelligence laboratory in Kakao.
     {: .note }

-:   Focus on parallel and distributed deep learning to boost the training
+:   Focused on parallel and distributed deep learning to boost training
-    speed.
+    performance.

-    Reproduced [GPipe][], which is a pipeline parallelism framework with checkpointing by Google, in PyTorch and implemented [torchgpipe][] as a library.
+    Reproduced [GPipe][] in PyTorch, and developed [torchgpipe][] as an open source library.

 Game Server Architect {: .label }
 What!
 Studio in [Nexon][], 2013--2018